Gender equality: Post-war era

 Such legislation and affirmative action policies have been critical to bringing changes in societal attitudes.
 A 2015 Pew Research Center survey of citizens in 38 countries found that majorities in 37 of those 38 countries said that gender equality is at least "somewhat important", and a global median of 65% believe it is "very important" that women have the same rights as men.
 Most occupations are now equally available to men and women, in many countries.

 Similarly, men are increasingly working in occupations which in previous generations had been considered women's work, such as nursing, cleaning and child care.
 In domestic situations, the role of Parenting or child rearing is more commonly shared or not as widely considered to be an exclusively female role, so that women may be free to pursue a career after childbirth.
 For further information, see Shared earning/shared parenting marriage.

 Another manifestation of the change in social attitudes is the non-automatic taking by a woman of her husband's surname on marriage.

 A highly contentious issue relating to gender equality is the role of women in religiously orientated societies.
 Some Christians or Muslims believe in Complementarianism, a view that holds that men and women have different but complementing roles.
 This view may be in opposition to the views and goals of gender equality.

 In addition, there are also non-Western countries of low religiosity where the contention surrounding gender equality remains.
 In China, a cultural preference for a male child has resulted in a shortfall of women in the population.
-The feminist movement in Japan has made many strides which resulted in the Gender Equality Bureau, but Japan still remains low in gender equality compared to other industrialized nations.
+The feminist movement in Japan has made many strides which resulted in the Gender Equality Bureau, but Japan still remains low in gender equality compared to other industrialized nations.Developing countries like Kenya, on the other hand, do not have official national statistics and have to rely on some gender-disaggregated statistics, usually funded by international organizations, for their analysis.

 The notion of gender equality, and of its degree of achievement in a certain country, is very complex because there are countries that have a history of a high level of gender equality in certain areas of life but not in other areas.
 Indeed, there is a need for caution when categorizing countries by the level of gender equality that they have achieved.
 According to Mala Htun and S. Laurel Weldon "gender policy is not one issue but many" and:

 Not all beliefs relating to gender equality have been popularly adopted.
 For example, topfreedom, the right to be bare breasted in public, frequently applies only to males and has remained a marginal issue.
 Breastfeeding in public is now more commonly tolerated, especially in semi-private places such as restaurants.